The Financial Technology Law Review: Saudi Arabia

 Payment services in Saudi Arabia will trigger the application of the Banking Control Law, which applies to banks generally.
 Thus, any payment services activities will require licensing by SAMA (i.e., PayPal, HyperPay and PayTab).
 Accordingly, where an entity desires to carry out payment services, it must obtain the necessary licences from SAMA, partner with an entity licensed by SAMA, or appoint a local agent licensed by SAMA and licence the local agent to carry out the payment services activities.

 Other than the open banking policy, there are no laws regulating the protection of client's information.
-However, it is common practice to keep such information confidential, especially with the introduction of the E-Commerce Law in July 2019 and its implementing regulations earlier this year.
+However, it is common practice to keep such information confidential, especially with the introduction of the E-Commerce Law in July 2019 and its implementing regulations earlier in 2021.
 The E-Commerce Law is the first law to put an obligation on entities to keep its clients' and users' information confidential when transacting electronically.
 Based on this provision, we believe Saudi Arabia is moving towards imposing a legal duty on entities to keep clients' information confidential and making this a legal obligation subject to sanctions in case of violation.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens